Wincanton: Landmarks

 The Dogs (also called The Old House) was built around 1650, and was reshaped internally by Nathaniel Ireson in 1740–50.
 It is a grade I listed building.

 Wincanton Town Hall, the third on its site, was completed in 1878.

 Transport

-The town had a railway station on the Somerset and Dorset Joint Railway but this closed on 7 March 1966.
+Wincanton railway station was on the Somerset and Dorset Joint Railway but this closed on 7 March 1966.
+The nearest railway stations now are Templecombe railway station on the Exeter to Waterloo line, and Castle Cary railway station on the Reading to Taunton and Heart of Wessex lines.

 The town is north of the A303 road, one of the main routes between London and South West England.

-The nearest railway stations are in neighbouring Templecombe railway station on the Exeter to Waterloo line, and Castle Cary railway station on the Reading to Taunton and Heart of Wessex lines.

 The town is served twice daily by Berrys Coaches 'Superfast' service to and from London.

 Media

 Local news and television programmes are provided by BBC West and ITV West Country.
 Television signals are received from the Mendip TV transmitter.

 Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West (formerly The Breeze) on 106.6 FM, Abbey104 on 104.7 FM and Radio Ninesprings, a community based station which broadcast to the town on 104.5 FM.

 The town is served by the local newspaper, Western Gazette which publishes Thursdays.